 We are organized and conduct our operations to qualify as a real estate investment trust ("REIT") for federal income tax purposes.
 A REIT is generally not subject to federal income tax on its REIT-taxable income that it distributes to its stockholders, provided that at least 90% of its REIT-taxable income is distributed and provided that certain other requirements are met.
 Additionally, under the terms of our junior subordinated note agreements, annual dividends are limited to 100% of taxable income to common shareholders and are required to be paid in the form of our stock to the maximum extent permissible (currently 90%), with the balance payable in cash.
+We will be permitted to pay 100% of our taxable income in cash if we pay the note holders the original rate of interest upon early termination of the agreement or at its expiration in April 2012.
 Certain REIT income may be subject to state and local income taxes.
 Our assets or operations that would not otherwise comply with the REIT requirements, are owned or conducted by our taxable REIT subsidiaries, the income of which is subject to federal and state income tax.
-Under current federal tax law, the gain and the tax on the gain of certain debt extinguishment transactions realized in 2009 or 2010 may, at our election, be deferred to future periods.
-We did not record a provision for income taxes related to the assets that are held in our taxable REIT subsidiaries for the three months ended March 31, 2011 and 2010.
+Under current federal tax law, the gain and the tax on the gain of certain debt extinguishment transactions realized in 2009 or 2010 have been deferred to future periods at our election.
+We did not record a provision for income taxes related to the assets that are held in our taxable REIT subsidiaries for the nine months ended September 30, 2011 and 2010, with the exception of \$1.8 million of estimated state income taxes due to the gain of \$158.4 million from closing on a discounted payoff agreement with Wachovia Bank, National Association, owned by Wells Fargo, National Association ("Wachovia") in the second quarter of 2010, incurred in those states that did not adopt the federal tax law that allows us to elect to defer income generated from certain debt extinguishment transactions.
+The estimated tax amount was reduced to \$0.9 million in the fourth quarter of 2010.